bigchaindb/BEPs/14/README.md

 This design has been chosen for it's simplicity and backward compatibility.
 This design can be easily implemented in our drivers.
 Moreover, this design is the shortest path to a more reliable BigchainDB network.

 ## Backwards Compatibility
-As long as the driver handles both single and multiple endpoints on its initialization, this change is fully backward compatible.
+As long as the driver handles both single and multiple endpoints on its initialization, this change is fully backwards compatible.

 ## Implementation
 The implementation is TBD.